deewhy/dot-net-bc-sloth/README.md

 For example: "C:\\Users\\user\\git\\dot-net-bc-sloth\\DotNetBcBackend\\wwwroot\\db\\dotnetbc.sqlite;"

 ### Authorization :no_entry:
 OpenIdDict has been implemented, the controllers may or may not be authorized.
+If Visual Studio does not find OpenIdDict and related .csproj packages, try running dotnet restore, and then build **on Visual Studio** (not the console or package console) by right-clicking the project in the solution explorer tab on the top right and clicking on "Build".
+Then you'll be able to run the project on localhost with no problems from Visual Studio 2017.

-To authorize send a x-www-form-urlencoded POST request to 'PROJECTURL + /connect/token' and use data
+To authenticate via the Web API send a x-www-form-urlencoded POST request to 'PROJECTURL + /connect/token' and use the following data:

 Key | Value
 ------------ | -------------